parshap/css-eliminator/README.md

 }
 ```

-We can eliminate parts of the styles that are not present in the
+We can eliminate parts of the styles that will not affect the DOM
-document.
+(`example.js`):

 ```js
 var eliminator = require("css-eliminator");